Sienci-Labs/Resources/atc/atc-assembly/atc-air-filter-and-compressor.md

 1. Then connect the tubing between the **filter regulator outlet** and the **spindle**, and the **air compressor** and the **filter regulator inlet**.

-1. Use the lever on the quick connect of your compressor to open the line.
+1. Use the lever on the quick disconnect of your compressor to open the line.

 ![](</_images/_atc/_atc_assembly/temp/Screenshot 2026-02-12 at 4.35.22 PM.png>)